 Review of MSV Fennica icebreaker

-MS Fennica is Finnish icebreaking vessel owned and operated by Arctia Shipping (a Finnish state-owned company).
+MS Fennica is a Finnish icebreaking vessel owned and operated by Arctia Ltd (a Finnish state-owned company).
 "MSV" stands for "multipurpose supply vessel".
 One of Finland's icebreaker ships, Fennica is a platform supply vessel and the first ever Finnish ice-breaker.
 It was specifically designed for escorting marine vessels in Baltic Sea during winter and for assisting offshore construction projects through the rest of the year.

 Det Norske Veritas classified the ship as "1A1 POLAR-10 Icebreaker Tug Supply Vessel".
 Ice class POLAR-10 signifies a hull strengthened for unassisted operations in the polar regions (the Arctic Ocean and Antarctica).
 According to specifications, the ship's ice-breaking capacity is up to 1 m (3 ft) in conditions including glacial ice floes.

 As an icebreaker, the ship can perform repeated ramming of ice ridges.
 On July 3, 2015, the ship was en-route to Chukchi Sea to support drilling operations of Shell Oil Company.
 However, after discovering a hull hole (99 cm long, 5 cm wide), Fennica returned to Dutch Harbor (Amaknak Island, Alaska) and in the following week entered dry-dock in Portland OR for repairs.

 Fennica icebreaker vessel details